pykeen/pykeen/README.rst

 News
 ----
-We are woring currently on our `package <https://github.com/SmartDataAnalytics/POEM>`_ for training and evaluating multimodal KGE models.
+We are developing a new `package <https://github.com/SmartDataAnalytics/POEM>`_ for training and evaluating multimodal KGE models.

 Share Your Experimental Artifacts
 ---------------------------------